Spring 2021 Schedule

 The North Conway branch is open seven days a week from 10 am to 5 pm through April 6, 2021.
 Beginning April 9, 2021, the North Conway branch will be open Friday through Monday from 10 am to 5 pm.
 Maximum capacity is 12 visitors.

-The safety of visitors and employees is paramount as the Museum reopens its two branches in the wake of closures related to the coronavirus pandemic.
+The safety of visitors and employees is important to all of us.
 Thank you for helping us remain open by wearing face coverings and by keeping appropriate distancing.